MirolimMajidov/EventMessaging/README.md

 }
 ```

 Then you need to create a subscriber handler to receive the event.
-Your subscriber handler class must implement the `IEventSubscriberHandler<>` interface and impmenet your subsciber class.
+Your subscriber handler class must implement the `IEventSubscriberHandler<>` interface and implement your subscriber class.
 Example:

 ```
 public class UserDeletedHandler : IEventSubscriberHandler<UserDeleted>